Gursewak-Uppal/Track-Working-Hours/README.md

-# project_task
+# Project Task

-A new Flutter project.
+A new Flutter an application where a user can track their working hours only within the 10 meter radius from the project site.

+## Flutter & Dart version

+- Flutter 3.3.9 • channel stable
+- Dart 2.18.5 • DevTools 2.15.0

 ## Getting Started